How Do Construction Loans Work?

 - Rental appraisal from a real estate professional if the property is to be used as an investment property

-The lender will review the building costs and proposed plans and value property based on what it should be worth end construction.
+The lender will review the building costs and proposed plans, valuing the property based on what it should be worth at the end of construction.

-When approved – lender provides commencement to yourself and builder to confirm they can start construction.
+When approved, the lender provides commencement to yourself and the builder to confirm they can start construction.

 As the builder completes the important stages the builder will issue invoices for payment – these are known as progress payments.
 The lender receives these invoices and may require a payment form to be completed each time (Gerry will fill these out for you).
 The bank will generally confirm the works have been completed and then make payment for you – with the loan now increasing in size with each payment until it reaches the fully drawn down limit.
 You will only pay interest on the amount drawn down at each point.
 The common payment stages are as follows (but not limited to):

 - Slab poured